 To overcome these difficulties and make the analysis go smoothly, a novel approach to the design of integrators is established.
 The main contributions of this paper are as follows.

-a) We consider three transformations of the original system and use symmetric exponential integrators which satisfy the derived stiff order conditions.
-The transformations of the system and stiff order conditions proposed in this paper can keep the improved uniform accuracy, and the symmetry {yields} good long time energy conservation.
+a) We consider some transformations of the original system and use two-scale exponential integrators which satisfy the derived stiff order conditions.
+The transformations of the system and stiff order conditions proposed in this paper can keep the high accuracy, and the symmetric conditions used in the formulation of the methods yield good long time near energy conservation.
 It will be shown that these both important properties can be hold for the integrators used with large time stepsizes, which is very effective and efficient in scientific computing over long times.

-b) Compared with the existing UA methods, the accuracy of our integrators is improved to be $\mathcal{O}(\varepsilon^{3} \hh^2)$ and $\mathcal{O}(\varepsilon^{4} \hh^4)$ for solving \eqref{klein-gordon} and as $\eps$ decreases, the integrators are more accurate.
-This improved uniformly high accuracy is very competitive in the numerical computation of NRKG equation where $0<\eps\ll 1$.
+b) Compared with the existing UA methods, the accuracy of our integrators is proved to be $\mathcal{O}(h^3)$ and $\mathcal{O}(h^4)$ for solving \eqref{klein-gordon}, where $h$ is the time stepsize.
+This high accuracy is very competitive in the numerical computation of NRKG equation where $0<\eps\ll 1$.

-c) Moreover, we should note that we managed to derive the long-time energy conservation for the two-stage and three-stage methods applied to the large initial value system \eqref{datal}, which is different form the existing long term analysis work \cite{Cohen0,Cohen2,Lubich2006,Lubich2,hairer2000,lubich19,WW,WZ21}, where only one-stage type methods and small initial value are both necessary.
+c) Moreover, we should note that we managed to derive the long-time energy conservation for the two-stage and three-stage methods applied to the large initial value system, which is different form the existing long term analysis work \cite{Cohen0,Cohen2,Lubich2006,Lubich2,hairer2000,lubich19,WW,WZ21}, where only one-stage type methods and small initial value are both necessary.
 The long time analysis presented in this paper provides an extension of the powerful technique named as modulated Fourier expansion \cite{Cohen0,Lubich2006,Lubich2,hairer2000,lubich19} to multi-stage methods and with such extension it is believed that more numerical methods with complicated scheme can be studied.

 The rest of this paper is organized as follows.
 In Section \ref{sec:2}, we firstly present the formulation process of the integrators, and then we construct two practical integrators by using the proposed symmetry and stiff order conditions.
-The main results concerning the improved uniformly accuracy and near energy conservation are given in Section \ref{sec:3}, and some numerical resuts are made to show these two properties.
-The improved uniform error bounds are proved in Section \ref{sec:4}, and the long-time analysis of energy conservation is drawn in Section \ref{sec:5}.
+The main results concerning the error bound and near energy conservation are given in Section \ref{sec:3}, and some numerical resuts are made to show these two properties.
+The convergence is proved in Section \ref{sec:4}, and the long-time analysis of energy conservation is drawn in Section \ref{sec:5}.
 The last section includes the conclusions of this paper.